 For those who think I lack a sense of humor about the Earhart disappearance, the following is submitted for your entertainment and edification.
-By way of the July 1995 edition of Bill Prymak’s Amelia Earhart Society Newsletter, this is a quaint little unattributed book review for Age of Heroes (Hastings House Publishers, 1993), by the legendary Henri Keyzer-Andre, that appeared in an otherwise undated April 1993 issue of the Naples (Fla.)
+By way of the July 1995 edition of Bill Prymak’s Amelia Earhart Society Newsletters, this is a quaint little unattributed book review for Age of Heroes (Hastings House Publishers, 1993), by the legendary Henri Keyzer-Andre, that appeared in an otherwise undated April 1993 issue of the Naples (Fla.)
 Daily News.
+(Boldface emphasis mine throughout.)

 Keyzer-Andre said he met Amelia Earhart in 1928 when he was 21, and three years later, Fred Noonan, at Pan Am’s Dinner Key operation building, when Noonan was Pan Am’s instructor in celestial navigation and Keyzer-Andre was beginning his pilot training.
 That’s about as far as we can safely tread when it comes to most of the claims in this article, and Keyzer-Andre’s bio might be much embellished as well, as far as I know.

 I’ve seen very little that’s more convoluted and clueless than this mess, which begins as what appears to be a review of Age of Heroes, but immediately leaves its author and begins quoting from a retired Air Force Colonel.
 It’s no mystery why this review wasn’t bylined.
 Who would want to take credit for it?
 Without further ado, here’s “Whatever Happened to Amelia Earhart.”

 (Bill Prymak’s note: To illustrate the enormous range of thinking that goes through men’s minds, the following might be construed as the OUTER LIMITS we have had come across our desk.)

 “Whatever Happened to Amelia Earhart?”